Black maternal mortality in the United States: Access to maternal care

 Both prenatal care and postnatal are used to support pregnant women at different stages and monitor potential risk factors in order to make pregnancy and delivery as safe and healthy as possible.
-The literature shows that increasing access to prenatal care through public health departments caused a subsequent decrease in black maternal mortality rates.
+The literature shows that increasing access to prenatal care through public health departments caused a subsequent decrease in Black maternal mortality rates.
+Despite this, Black women continue to face barriers in accessing consistent prenatal care, with systemic biases often resulting in Black women receiving less comprehensive screening for conditions compared to White counterparts.
+In some areas, Black women report experiencing dismissive treatment during prenatal visits, which discourages further attendance and follow-ups.
 Furthermore, having fewer than 5 prenatal care visits, not attending prenatal care appointments, and accessing prenatal care later in a pregnancy are associated with maternal mortality.
-Black women are less likely to initiate prenatal care, with 10% of black women receiving late (third trimester) or no prenatal care, compared with 4% of white women.
+Black women are less likely to initiate prenatal care, with 10% of Black women receiving late (third trimester) or no prenatal care, compared with 4% of White women.
+Late initiation of prenatal care is linked with higher incidence of preventable conditions like anemia and severe hypertension, which increases risk of mortality.
+The Center for Reproductive Rights emphasizes that addressing these barriers could save thousands of lives annually if equitable access to prenatal care were prioritized.

 "Maternal care deserts" are an important factor when it comes to access to prenatal and postnatal care.
 A maternal care desert is defined as a county with no hospital offering obstetric care and no OB/GYN or certified nurse midwife providers.
 Around 15 million women live in these maternity care deserts, with many of these women being minorities.
+In these regions, the absence of maternal care facilities forces many women to rely on emergency rooms for childbirth, where the staff may lack specialized training in maternal health.
+Black women are disproportionately affected as they are more likely to live in areas with limited healthcare facilities.
+This lack of access has been linked to increased rates of emergency C-sections, untreated complications, and inadequate postpartum follow-up.
 A study done on the relation of maternal care deserts and pregnancy associated mortality found that "the risk of death during pregnancy and up to 1 year postpartum owing to any cause (pregnancy-associated mortality) and in particular death owing to obstetric causes (pregnancy-related mortality) was significantly elevated among women residing in maternity care deserts compared with women in areas with greater access."
-Other obstacles such as lack of providers accepting public insurance such as Medicaid and transportation requirements to get to prenatal appointments affect black women more than white women in the United States.
+Other obstacles such as lack of providers accepting public insurance such as Medicaid and transportation requirements to get to prenatal appointments affect Black women more than White women in the United States.